infrared5/massroute-pi/docs/scenarios.md

 ###Scenario: System reports Out of Proximity
 <pre>
-<b>Given</b> predictions are accessed on the service for a single stop
+<b>Given</b> predictions are accessed on the MassRoute-Proxy for a single stop
 <b>When</b> the list predictions equal or exceed 1 item
 <b>And</b> the first prediction in seconds is over 5 minutes
 <b>Then</b> the MassRoute-Driver notifies of approaching bus out of proximity.